monsoonmaelstrom/book2/book2.md

 “Not for the first time, as I remember,” Gavin comments.

-“Huh,” I say, giving Liam a sideways glance.
+“Huh,” I mutter, giving Liam a sideways glance.
 He shrugs.

 “See,” Gavin says to me with a smirk.
 “I told you Peter was just some neighborhood troublemaker we knew.”